|

 Conk structure Also known as bracket fungi, or shelf fungi, this group (Basidiomycota) produces circular, shelf-shaped fruiting bodies that can appear in rows, columns, or singly.
 Basidiomycetes are the only fungi known to break down lignin.
-Lignin is what makes trees rigid and hard.
+Lignin is what makes trees rigid.
 The disease that accomplishes this feat is known as white rot.
-Some conks are annuals while others are perennials, some of which can live for 80 years or more.
-In either case, they tend to be tough, leathery, sturdy growths.
-These growths produce spores, called basidiospore, in pores found on the underside of the conk.
-Conks appear to grow directly out of the wood on which the fungi feed.
+Some conks are annuals while others are perennials, Some conks can live for 80 years or more.
+In either case, they tend to be leathery, sturdy growths.
+These growths produce spores, called basidiospores, in pores found on the underside of the conk.
+Conks grow directly out of the wood on which the fungi feed.
 If you were to cut one open and look at it closely, you would see two layers: a tube layer and a supporting layer.
-The tubes are honeycomb-like structures lined with a spore-forming surface, called the hymenium, and the supporting structure creates the shelf and its attachment to the tree.
-The problem with conks is that their presence indicates that some sort of fungi has taken up residence in your tree.
-If your tree has conks, the first step is to identify the type.
+The tubes are honeycomb-like structures lined with a spore-forming surface called the hymenium.
+The supporting structure creates the shelf and its attachment to the tree.
+The problem with conks is that their presence indicates that fungi have taken up residence in your tree.
+If your tree has conks, the first step is identifying the type.
 Some fungi are worse than others.
-Preventing fungal conks The fungi that produce conks generally enter trees through mechanical wounds, damaged roots, broken or rubbing branches, frost cracks, sunburn damaged bark, and improper pruning.
-Fungal spores travel on the wind, rain, and on birds and insects, so keeping your tree’s protective outer layer intact is the best prevention.
-This means you should:
+Preventing fungal conks

 If you have a tree with conks, you should probably contact a certified arborist.
 They can inspect the tree for structural integrity and to determine the extent of the infection.
+Conks may look cool, but you don’t want them on your trees.

 Jim Maley